-a) The decision reached at this meeting must be reflected on the learner's report card.
-If the learner is retained, this must be confirmed in writing by the parent.
+- a) The decision reached at this meeting must be reflected on the learner's report card.
+If the learner is retained, this must be confirmed in writing by the parent. - b) Should the parent not agree to the retention of the learner, the learner must be progressed to the next grade and the report card must clearly reflect that the learner has not met the promotion requirements for the current year but has been progressed to the next grade. (reference must be made to criteria a1 page 5 of this Assessment Instruction)

 Page 7 of 11

-Assessment Instruction 64 of 2017
+Assessment Instruction 33 of 2019

 Eastern Cape Provincial Assessment Instruction